 - Deep sea is the lowest layer in the ocean.
 The Commission on the Limits of the Continental Shelf (under the UN Division of Ocean Affairs and the Law of the Sea) distinguishes the deep ocean floor from the continental shelf, defining the latter as the part 'between the shoreline and the shelf break or, where there is no noticeable slope, between the shoreline and the point where the depth of the superjacent water is approximately between 100 and 200 metres.'
-The IUCN refers to deep sea as the area of the ocean below 200 metres;7 however, other references are for even deeper depths. - Your impact assessment should identify and document biodiversity values in these marine ecosystems.
+The IUCN refers to deep sea as the area of the ocean below 200 metres; however, other references are for even deeper depths. - Your impact assessment should identify and document biodiversity values in these marine ecosystems.
 Use competent personnel who can assess that the status of the scientific knowledge of potential impacts is sufficient and that the controls planned to manage them are adequate. - Assess the severity of any impacts to the marine ecosystem and communicate results to management before making any decision to proceed with undersea mining activities.
-Document all management decisions.
+Document all management decisions. - See also the requirements of COP 39.4 Tailings and waste rock. - Use the mitigation hierarchy when designing and implementing controls to mitigate residual biodiversity impacts in deep sea areas.